Hi, I'm Noémie!

 Starting as a vinyasa yoga teacher, and after teaching vinyasa yoga for about a year, my curiosity and my inquisitive nature lead me to explore and experiment with movement as a whole.
 The more I went down the movement hole, the less I felt attached to a particular discipline, to a particular set of —sometimes arbitrary— rules.
 Having the freedom to create, to think outside the box, to look for new possibilities, to learn and evolve; that's what my teaching is about.

-Mouvements Modernes® came from my desire to teach movement that encompasses different contemporary methods and techniques, while being factual, skeptical, inspired and informed by modern research in movement sciences and neurosciences.
+Mouvements Modernes® came from my desire to teach movement that encompasses different contemporary methods and techniques, while being factual, skeptical, inspired and informed by modern research in movement sciences, neurosciences, psychology, and psychomotor therapy.
 Interdisciplinarity is at the core of my approach; while I teach a lot from the movements I uncover during my own exploratory practice, my classes can be described as a blend of yoga, somatics, cognitive training, and other contemporary practices such as floorwork and Fighting Monkey.
 I am as passionate about the scientific aspect of movement as I am about its intuitive and exploratory forms.

 Besides teaching and practicing movement, art is a big part of my life.
 I love drawing and analog photography as creative art forms.
 I found a similarity between movement and art: both are a way of expression, evolution, and liberation.
 You can find out more on my other website, noemie-christensen.art.

-I play “Minecraft” on a regular basis and I like to sneak remixes from diverse old-school video games into my classes.
+I've spent too many hours playing “Skyrim” and “The Witcher 3”, but video games have the power to appease me.
+I actually like to sneak remixes from diverse old-school video games into my classes.
 I’ve probably listened to all the lo-fi, trip-hop, and chillhop compilations on Youtube, and I drink more coffee than reasonable.
 I’ve got a seamstress diploma and I love designing websites, it is to me yet another form of art.

-- Psychomotor Therapist Certification (1st year) - IRFP-EMAP
+- Psychomotor Therapist Certification (2nd year) - IFP Rouen

 - FC1 Teacher Training — Floorwork Academy